mwunsch/weary/README.md

 The DSL provides methods for all of the HTTP verbs (See `Weary::Client::REQUEST_METHODS`).
 When you instantiate this class, the object will have an instance method named "resource" that will return a `Weary::Request` object set up to perform a "GET" request on "http://host.com/path/to/resource".

-You can pass a block these methods for access to the `Weary::Resource`.
+You can pass a block to these methods for access to the `Weary::Resource`.

 Further methods in the DSL include: